 As for Detroit Pistons and Chicago Bulls great Dennis Rodman, we got an inside look on his life in Michael Jordan's ESPN documentary, "The Last Dance."
 We learned about his relationship with MJ and Scottie Pippen, his dating escapades with Carmen Electra and Madonna and his infamous in-season trip to Las Vegas.

-The son of Chicago Bulls great Dennis Rodman, Dennis Rodman Jr., who goes by DJ, is carving his own path in Pullman, Washington on the Washington State Cougars basketball team.
+We didn't hear much about his kids, but his son Dennis Rodman Jr., who goes by DJ, is carving his own path in Pullman, Washington on the Washington State Cougars basketball team.

-Rodman began his high school career at Corona Del Mar High School in Newport Beach California.
+Rodman began his high school hoops career at Corona Del Mar High School in Newport Beach California.
 As a sophomore, he averaged 20.2 points and 6.5 rebounds while leading the team to a 22-8 record.
-He transferred to JSerra Catholic High School in San Juan Capistrano for his upperclassmen years to play in the Trinity League — one of the most competitive leagues in Southern California.
+He transferred to JSerra Catholic High School in San Juan Capistrano for his upperclassmen years to play in the Trinity League -- one of the most competitive leagues in Southern California.
 As a junior, he averaged 16.1 points and 6.1 rebounds.
 He really shined as a senior, averaging 24.2 points, 8.9 rebounds, and 1.2 assists en route to first-team All-Trinity League honors.

-The small forward signed with Washington State over Cal State Fullerton, UC Riverside, and Sacramento State.
+The small forward signed with Washington State University over Cal State Fullerton, UC Riverside, and Sacramento State.
 WSU head coach Kyle Smith was excited about the commitment: